 Now, onto the next thing:

 According to Karson McGinley at chopra.com, “The peaceful calm and stillness at that time are unlike any other.
-And although to many people 5 a.m. seems like the middle of the night, being awake as the sun rises actually aligns you with nature and builds your energy reserves.”
+And although to many people 5 a.m. seems like the middle of the night, being awake as the sun rises aligns you with nature and builds your energy reserves.”

-Early morning meditation is the best part of the day.
+For me, early morning meditation is the best part of the day.
 Do you meditate or exercise first?
 I flip back and forth.

 Building energy reserves along with the sun rising sounds good to me!

-What are additional benefits besides sourcing energy?
+What are the additional benefits of this morning ritual?

-“A morning meditation will set the tone for your entire day and help you to be focused content, and optimistic,” according to onemedical.com.
+“A morning meditation will set the tone for your entire day and help you to be focused, content, and optimistic,” according to onemedical.com.
 Setting the tone is so important.
 We all deserve this.

 Special note about Light Watkins: